I-Al-Istannen/Lighthouse/README.md

 - Keep a reference copy of the container's base image up-to-date
 - Notify you through a discord webhook if a container is based on an oudated base image
+- Supports metadata (who and when updated the image?) for Docker Hub images
+- Supports checking for updates for images from arbitrary registries (if they conform to standards and/or you have basic auth credentials for them in your config)

 ## Usage
 ```